AImotion-Bavaria/CortiPy/README.md

 - The serial protocol relies on `pyserial`, which ships with the package dependencies—no additional install steps required.

+### ActiCHamp hardware specifics

+- Requires Windows because the vendor SDK uses Win32 shared memory and DLLs.
+- The shared-memory producer and DLLs are bundled in `cortipy/devices/actichamp`;
+  set `Params["ActiChampPath"]` to override the location if needed.
+- Provide `Params["Parameters"]["fs"]` (sampling rate), `NumberEEGChannels`, and optional `NumberAUXChannels`; triggers are appended after the EEG/AUX channels.
+- The adapter launches `EEG_SharedMemoryProducer.exe`, writes the target sampling rate, waits for the `acquisitionReady` flag, and reads from the ring buffer without altering the vendor math or DLLs.

 ## Testing and validation

 The `tests/regression` fixtures mirror deterministic MATLAB exports.
 Run `pytest` for